|Elliott Sound Products||Cables, Interconnects & Other Stuff - Part 6|

 Just as likely is that the subjectivists will determine that this same piece of equipment is hopelessly inadequate in all respects, despite the fact that it has zero distortion of any kind, and a frequency response from DC to daylight.
 (A good quality standard interconnect comes to mind!).

-To help gain an understanding of how we form belief systems, have a read of the article "The Belief Engine".
+To help gain an understanding of how we form belief systems, have a read of the article 'The Belief Engine'.
 It is a fascinating look into the way our minds work, and helps to explain how we can perceive very obvious differences that don't actually exist.
+Another reference is the Cable White Paper.

 The articles listed in the References are an additional source for information on these topics.